FuelLabs/wgpu-sigops/README.md

 The following benchmarks were run on a 13th Gen Intel(R) Core(TM) i7-13700HX
-machine with an [Nvidia RTX A1000](https://www.notebookcheck.net/NVIDIA-RTX-A1000-Laptop-GPU-GPU-Benchmarks-and-Specs.615862.0.html) graphics card (2560 cores), as well as a Macbook Pro (M2).
+machine with an [Nvidia RTX A1000](https://www.notebookcheck.net/NVIDIA-RTX-A1000-Laptop-GPU-GPU-Benchmarks-and-Specs.615862.0.html) graphics card (2560 cores), a Macbook Pro (M3), and a M1 Mini.
 The CPU benchmarks were run with the `--release` flag, and the GPU timings include data transfer both ways.